 Is there a relationship between weight training and urinary leakage and prolapse?
 CrossFit (cross fitness) has always been criticized, but when a video titled “Do You Pee During Workouts” came out in 2013, the entire sports industry was criticized.
 A big impact.
 In this video, Rory McKernan asks a lot of female athletes this question, and the answer for many is “yes.”
 As you can imagine, many physical therapists and so-called sports experts immediately launched a ruthless bombardment.

 Tracy Sher, a master of physical therapy and strength and conditioning coach, once said, “Everyone has to face this problem.”
 She later emphasized on her website, Pelvic Guru: “Don’t let urine leakage (and pelvic organ detachment) (increased risk of sagging) becomes a strength indicator!”
-So why do urine leaks and even organ prolapse occur during heavy training?
+So why do urine leaks and even organ prolapse occur during strength training?
 The answer is that the pressure inside the abdominal cavity is too great and exceeds the load range of the pelvic floor muscles.
 And if you discover that your weakest point is your pelvic floor muscles because of urinary leakage or prolapse, or if your pelvic floor muscles don’t work hard at all during training, it means you haven’t really learned to use your core.

 As for the solution, just remember that a solid core will always start at the bottom.
 Fitness internet creator Elliott Hulse coined the phrase “breathe into the balls” in a YouTube video on March 22, 2013, which aroused many people’s attention to the pelvic floor muscles.
 You must do your best to avoid stressing the pelvic floor muscles in your daily life.
 A flexible and strong pelvic floor (the 20 or so muscles that press against the saddle when riding a bicycle) is critical to lower back and pelvic health.